 “This is my hair,” he announced, proudly, as he drew it on, with his tongue poking out of his mouth in concentration.

-If someone had walked to the front door at that very moment they would probably have assumed that Michael had farted into his hand then held it over Fatty’s mouth, such was the expression on Fatty´s face.
+If someone had walked to the front door at that very moment they would probably have assumed that Michael had just strangled the family dog, such was the expression on Fatty´s face.

 I was trembling and snorting with repressed laughter, biting my lip with the full force of my jaw to stop myself from blurting out.